-1. How to Write Your Degree on a CV [6+ Examples]
+1. How to Write Your Degree on a CV in 2025

-How to Write Your Degree on a CV [6+ Examples]
+How to Write Your Degree on a CV in 2025

 Our customers were hired by:

-You’ve put a lot of time and effort into your university degree, and want to do it justice in your CV.
-There’s a lot of conflicting advice out there when it comes to how to write a degree on a CV, though.
-From how to abbreviate degree types to how to write up an honours class.
+You’ve dedicated a lot of time and effort to your university degree and want to do it justice on your CV.
+There’s plenty of conflicting advice out there regarding how to list a degree on a CV, from how to abbreviate degree types to how to present an honours class.

-This article is here to give you proven approaches for how to write your degree on a CV in the UK.
-With concrete advice and examples, you’ll be confident that your education section contains all it needs and is set out such that it actually gets read.
+This article offers proven methods for how to list your degree on a CV.
+With expert examples of how to write degree classifications on a CV, you’ll be confident that your education section includes everything it needs and is organised in a way that actually captures attention.

 Create an effective CV in minutes.
 Choose a professional CV template and fill in every section of your CV in a flash using ready-made content and expert tips.